 The Alternative Methods Group facilitates interactions with global regulatory bodies interested in implementing alternative methods in toxicology.
 Additionally, it examines opportunities and viable ways by which emerging methods and new technologies can support regulatory review of risk, safety, and efficacy of FDA-regulated products.

 The activities of FDA's Alternative Methods Group are informational and do not serve as official regulatory guidance.

 - Discuss FDA-wide new in vitro, in vivo, and in silico methods, including research, training, and communication.

 - Interact with U.S. Federal partners and other global stakeholders to facilitate discussion and development of draft performance criteria for such assays.

 - Establish a dialogue and develop partnerships with FDA stakeholders to explore regulatory science applications for such technologies.

 - Identify the performance criteria of microphysiological systems by engaging with FDA experts and FDA stakeholders through public-private partnerships.

-Organ-on-a-chip: Organ-on-a-chip is a miniaturized physiological environment engineered to yield and/or analyze functional tissue untis capable of modeling specified/targeted organ-level responses.
+Organ-on-a-chip: Organ-on-a-chip is a subset class of microphysiological systems and consists of a miniaturized physiological environment engineered to yield and/or analyze functional tissue units capable of modeling specified/targeted organ-level responses.